Toukon Martial Arts

 All karate students are required to wear a full white karate suit with belt.

-Junior kickboxers (15yrs and under) are required to wear club t-shirt and kickboxing trousers or plain black leggings.
+Junior kickboxers (15yrs and under) are required to wear club t-shirt and kickboxing trousers/ Kickboxing shorts or plain black leggings.

 It is preferred that adult Kickboxers wear club uniform.